 When an app on your Mac is behaving in an unexpected way, our Support Humans may ask you to send along a Console Log.
 The log may tell us exactly what is going on behind the scenes and help us resolve the issue.

-Using the Console on macOS Sierra
+Using the Console on macOS Sierra and later

 - Open the Console application (from the Utilities folder inside your Applications folder).